MadsDuncan/smart_green_node/README.md

 # Smart Green "nodes"
 This repository contains the sensor/node part of a project done in relation to the DTU course 62408 "Smart Devices and Internet of Things - Project".
-The aim of the project is to lean more about development of IOT solutions and the protocols used in theses.
+The aim of the project is to lean more about development of IOT solutions and the protocols used in these.

 ## Libraries and APIs
 The following libraries and APIs are used in this project: